BearBoss-Zheng/SpringInAction6_Note/Spring.md

-In the pom.xml file, you declared a dependency on the Web and Thymeleaf starters.
+In the pom.xml file, you declared a dependency on the Web and Thymeleaf starters.
 These two dependencies transitively brought in a handful of other dependencies,including the following:

 1. Spring’s MVC framework
 2. Embedded Tomcat